History of violence against LGBTQ people in the United States

 The history of violence against LGBTQ people in the United States is made up of assaults on lesbians, gay men, bisexuals, and transgender individuals, legal responses to such violence, and hate crime statistics in the United States of America.
 The people who are the targets of such violence are believed to violate heteronormative standards and they are also believed to contravene perceived protocols of gender and sexual roles.
 People who are perceived to be LGBTQ may also be targeted for violence.
-Violence can also occur between couples who are of the same sex, with statistics showing that violence among female same-sex couples is more common than it is among couples of the opposite sex, but male same-sex violence is less common.
+Violence can also occur between couples who are of the same sex, with statistics showing that lesbians and gay men are equally likely to abuse their partners as their heterosexual male counterparts.

 Extensive violence has been directed against the LGBTQ community of the United States for decades.
 Since the 1969 Stonewall riot against one of the many police raids on gay bars altered the goal of LGBTQ rights activists from assimilation to acceptance, there have been many more reported and unreported instances of violence against LGBTQ people in the United States.
 Every year, dozens of transgender and gender-nonconforming individuals are murdered in the US, and the murder of black transgender women is especially prevalent.
-Attacks against LGBTQ people generally center on the idea that there is a normal way for people to live, which encompasses all expressions, desires, behaviors, and roles associated with the gender each person was assigned to at birth, known as heteronormativity and cisnormativity.
+Attacks against LGBTQ people generally center on the idea that there is a normal way for people to live, which encompasses all expressions, desires, behaviors, and roles associated with the sex each person was assigned to at birth, known as heteronormativity and cisnormativity.
 Over time the number of these acts of violence has increased greatly, whether due to the changing religious and political views, increased community visibility, or other factors.
 There have been political protests intended to bring about harsher penalties for these crimes.

-A hate crime is defined as the victimization of individuals because of their actual or perceived race, ethnicity or national origin, sexual orientation, religion, gender, gender identity, or disability.
+A hate crime is defined as a crime that victimises individuals because of their actual or perceived race, ethnicity or national origin, sexual orientation, religion, gender, gender identity, or disability.
 Hate crimes against LGBTQ people often occur because the perpetrators are homophobic or transphobic.
-Acts of violence which are committed against people because of their perceived sexuality can either be psychological or physical and they can include murder.
+Acts of violence which are committed against people because of their perceived sexuality can range from violent assault to murder.
 These violent actions may be caused by cultural, religious, or political mores and biases.
 Victims of violence who are both LGBTQ and persons of color may have trouble distinguishing whether the violence was based on their sexuality/gender identity or whether racism also played a significant factor.
 An intersectional approach would examine how these forms of discrimination combine in unique ways.

 The United States passed the Hate Crime Statistics Act (P.L.
 101–275) to develop a systematic approach to documenting and understanding hate crimes against LGBTQ people in the United States.
 The Federal Bureau of Investigation (FBI) has also implemented a data collection program and integrated the system under their Uniform Crime Reporting (UCR) program and National Incident-Based Reporting System (NIBRS).